Reading-Advantage-Thailand/codecamp-advantage/src/data/curriculum/complete-unit-list.md

     - DEP901A3: Adapted for AWS (Django, Ruby on Rails)
     - DEP901A4: Adapted for DigitalOcean (Laravel)
     - DEP901A5: Adapted for Azure (ASP.NET Core)
-    - DEP901A6: Adapted for Google Cloud Platform (Spring Boot)
+    - DEP901A6: Adapted for AWS (Spring Boot)
     - DEP901A7: Adapted for Gigalixir (Phoenix)
     - DEP901A8: Adapted for Deta or Heroku (FastAPI)
     - DEP901A9: Adapted for Heroku and MongoDB Atlas (MERN Stack)